LCPGV: The 20 Year Canard

-More significantly though is that in the following year, Cal passed their 10-20-Life law which specifically targets people who repeatedly misuse guns in crime, which the Bureau of Justice Statistics has repeatedly told us is the source of most gun crime.
+More significantly though is that in 1997, Cal passed their 10-20-Life law which specifically targets people who repeatedly misuse guns in crime, which the Bureau of Justice Statistics has repeatedly told us is the source of most gun crime.
 California’s steep decline in violence occurs when this law is enacted.

 The result is even more interesting.
 By removing violent predators from high-crime neighborhoods, Cal’s homicide rate – which was much higher than the rest of the country – has finally come down to national levels.

 Keep your eyes open for any sound bite coming from the LCPGV.
 They are the new spin meisters, and they are cunning.